VISIONAI/clouddream/README.md

 which uses the Caffe Deep Learning Library and all of the code runs in an iPython notebook.

+But setting up Caffe, python, and all of the required dependencies is not trivial if you haven't done it before!

 So let's make it brain-dead simple to launch your very own deepdreaming server (in the cloud, on an Ubuntu machine, Mac via Docker, and maybe even Windows if you try out Kitematic by Docker)!

 ### Motivation

 Because the installation procedure for [Caffe](http://caffe.berkeleyvision.org/) is not trivial, I decided to create a self-contained Caffe/deepdream Docker image which has everything you need to generate your own deepdream art.
-In order to make the image very portable, it uses the CPU version of Caffe and comes bundled with the GoogLeNet model.
+In order to make the Docker image very portable, it uses the CPU version of Caffe and comes bundled with the GoogLeNet model.

 The compilation procedure was done on Docker Hub and the final image can be pulled down via